cutelabnyc/missed-opportunities/README.md

 ```

 After pull requesting, Travis CI will make sure that the code is able to compile and perform integration testing in order to make sure everything is squeaky clean before merging

-## Notes

-General To-Dos:

--   Make sure CI cycle is working
--   Structure a basic outline from diagram on new branch
--   Write unit tests and integration tests
-    1. Add a unit test for a full input range on the atmega's analogIn function (0-1023)
--   Structure the main loop to integrate a debugging mode where the Serial monitor is turned on